Do NASA Science LIVE!

 Landslide Reporter

-Mapping landslides around the world for better hazard mitigation.
+What You’ll Do: Mapping landslides around the world for better hazard mitigation

 Lunar Melt

-Mark craters and boulders on lunar surface images.
+What You’ll Do: Mark craters and boulders on lunar surface images

 Mountain Rain or Snow

-Tell us what is falling from the sky during winter storms.
+What You’ll Do: Report what is falling from the sky during winter storms

 Ozone Where We Live (OWWL)